-When it comes to giving a tip in Scotland there are no hard and fast rules.
-A tip is basically your way of saying thank you to any staff you’ve encountered that have gone the extra mile to make you feel more comfortable, whether that’s a waiter handing out your evening meal or a tour guide that has shown you the highlights of a city.
+When it comes to giving a tip in Scotland, there are no hard-and-fast rules.
+A tip is basically your way of saying thank you to any staff you’ve encountered who have gone the extra mile to make you feel more comfortable, whether that’s a waiter handing out your evening meal or a tour guide who has shown you the highlights of a city.

-Here in the UK, all workers are given a minimum wage that by law has to be above a certain amount (the ‘living wage’) so workers do not have to rely on tips as much as they do in other countries.
+Here in the UK, all workers are given a minimum wage that by law has to be above a certain amount, known as the ‘living wage’, so workers don’t have to rely on tips as much as they do in other countries.

-One thing to remember in Scotland is that unlike many countries, specifically the U.S., not leaving a tip is perfectly fine in pretty much any scenario, and you won’t be chased out of town by angry locals waving pitchforks if you decline to leave a tip for whatever reason.
+One thing to keep in mind is that in Scotland, unlike many other nations, particularly the U.S., declining to leave a tip is perfectly acceptable in almost all circumstances, and you won’t face angry locals waving pitchforks if you do so for any reason.

-The general etiquette, though, is to give a little extra – usually 5 to 10% of the bill – if you’ve particularly enjoyed the service you’ve received.
+The general etiquette, though, is to give a little extra – usually 5 to 10% of the bill – if you’ve enjoyed the service you’ve received.
 If the person looking after you has gone the extra mile and you’re happy to say thank you with a little extra cash, feel free to double that amount.